Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/altinity-kb-clickhouse-copier/altinity-kb-clickhouse-copier-kubernetes-job.md

 kubectl -n clickhouse-copier create -f ./kubernetes/copier-configmap.yaml
 ```

-The ```task01.xml``` file has many parameters to take into account explained in the [clickhouse-copier documentation](https://clickhouse.com/docs/en/operations/utilities/clickhouse-copier/).
+The ```task01.xml``` file has many parameters to take into account explained in the repo for [clickhouse-copier](https://github.com/clickhouse/copier/).
 Important to note that it is needed a FQDN for the Zookeeper nodes and ClickHouse® server that are valid for the cluster.
 As the deployment creates a new namespace, it is recommended to use a FQDN linked to a service.
 For example ```zookeeper01.svc.cluster.local```.
 This file should be adapted to both clusters topologies and to the needs of the user.

 The ```zookeeper.xml``` file is pretty straightforward with a simple 3 node ensemble configuration.